gherlein/gherlein/README.md

 I do geeky stuff on my own time.
 I build little robots.
 I write code.
 I design electronic circuits.
 I do home repair on my very old house.

 I'm an [emacs](https://github.com/gherlein/elisp) guy.
 Sorry if you're a vi person.
+My favorite language to code in is C.  It's got a purity I cannot stop loving.
 I'm learning golang.
 I recently wrote a network use visualization tool called [gonetmon](https://github.com/gherlein/gonetmon) that works with prometheus and a CLI tool to lookup MAC address vendors called [ouilookup](https://github.com/gherlein/ouilookup).
 I'm working on a robotics project that uses